 - Whether rejecting the offer was reasonable.

-If a Judge finds that rejection of the offer was unreasonable, this will support the other party’s claim for costs.
+Thus, if a Judge finds that rejection of the offer was unreasonable, this will support the other party’s claim for costs.

 Is a ‘Calderbank Offer’ the same as an ‘Offer of Compromise’

-A Calderbank Offer is not the same as an offer of compromise.
+A Calderbank offer is not the same as an offer of compromise.
 Whilst they are both devices to sanction unreasonable rejection of settlement offers, the certainty they give parties as to costs is different.